 - Two weeks paid vacation, 13 paid holidays and sick leave

 - Professional leave and travel expense budget to attend select pharmacy conferences

 - Medical, dental and vision insurance through a UCI Health-sponsored plan

 Candidates for the UCI Health Pharmacy Residency Program should have completed clinical clerkships and have general knowledge of institutional pharmacy practice.

 Candidates must apply through the American Society of Health-System Pharmacists (ASHP) Residency Matching Program.
 The PGY1 program code for UC Irvine Medical Center is 180013.
 Applicants should submit letter of intent, curriculum vitae and three reference letters.

 Selection is based on professional competence, scholastic achievement, motivation, extracurricular activities, communication skills, letters of recommendation and overall understanding of the pharmacy profession.

 To be considered for admission to the pharmacy residency program, all applicants must meet the following requirements:

-- Have a valid, current pharmacist intern license and BLS or ACLS certification from American Heart Association before employment start date
+- Have a valid, current California pharmacy intern license before employment start date.

 - Be licensed to practice pharmacy in California by the end of the first third of the residency year.